 Of course, if you’re into mythology more than the average person you might know that gargoyles weren’t always just grotesque statues that were used to keep rain off roofs.
 There’s everything from the “Legend of La Gargouille” to the more general idea that they were used to both ward off and attract evil.

 Disney is seeking to build a mythology around the medieval statues and in keeping with recent fantasy flicks such as The Sorcerer’s Apprentice and Percy Jackson, the gargoyles film will likely be set in modern times.
-The reason that keeps happening with fantasy movies is so that the fantastical elements seem all the more fantastical when compared to the boring, mundane surroundings of the world we live in today (how’s that for optimism? ).
+The reason that keeps happening with fantasy movies is so that the fantastical elements seem all the more fantastical when compared to the boring, mundane surroundings of the world we live in today (how’s that for optimism? :-P ).

 On top of a cheesy 1972 Gargoyles TV movie, some of you may also remember a Gargoyles series that (funny enough) was also made by Disney.
 However, it doesn’t appear that this gargoyles film has anything to do with that series other than the stone creatures they both center on.